-Public health prevents epidemics and the spread of disease, protects against environmental hazards, prevents injury, promotes and encourages healthy behaviors, responds to disasters and assists communities in recovery, and assures the quality and accessibility of health services.
+Public health helps prevent epidemics and the spread of disease, protects against environmental hazards, prevents injury, promotes and encourages healthy behaviors, responds to disasters and assists communities in recovery, and assures the quality and accessibility of health services.
 Public health practices to accomplish these objectives are summarized conceptually by the ten “essential services of public health” laid out by the Public Health Services Steering Committee of the U.S. Department of Health and Human Services (DHHS).”

 Monitor health status to identify community health problems and solve community health problems